Welcome to the Fort Town Steampunk Festival's Tea Dueling.

 Our goal is to invite as many attendees to participate as possible.

-With that in mind, you are invited to join us on the second floor of the Block House.
+With that in mind, you are invited to join us on the lawn, near the Visitor Centre.

 Fill your cup with the tea of your choice.

 Have a seat and an opponent will soon sit across from you.